dennisdoomen/FluidCaching/README.md

 User user = await indexById.GetItem("dennisd", id => Task.FromResult(new User { Id = id }));
 ```

-## Why am I doing this
+## Where do I get it?
+It's available in three different forms.
+* A NuGet package called [FluidCaching.Sources](https://www.nuget.org/packages/FluidCaching.Sources/) that just adds the source code to your project without any binary dependencies. compatible with both projects using the `packages.config` as well as those that use the newer `<PackageReference>` technique.
+* A NuGet package called [FluidCaching](https://www.nuget.org/packages/FluidCaching.Sources/) that adds a .NET Standard 1.1 binary dependency.
+* A [single source file](https://github.com/dennisdoomen/FluidCaching/releases/latest) that you can directly add to your project.

+## Another caching library!?
+Why?
 Good question.
 It's 2016, so some of the custom thread synchronization primitives are part of the .NET framework these days.
 Next to that, we all write asynchronous code and thus have a need for support for async/await.
-These days, being able to compile the code against any modern .NET version, even a Portable Class Library or .NET Core, isn't a luxury either.
+These days, being able to compile the code against any modern .NET version, even a .NET Standard or .NET Core project, isn't a luxury either.
 Other features I'm adding include thread-safe factory methods and some telemetry for tuning the cache to your needs.
 In terms of code distribution, my preferred method for a library like this would be a source-only NuGet package so that you don't have to bother the consumers of your packages with another dependency.
-Also, the code quality itself needs some [Object Calisthenics](http://www.continuousimprover.com/2015/10/9-simple-practices-for-writing-better.html) love as well as some sprinkles of my Coding Guidelines.
-And finally, you can't ship a library without at least a decent amount properly scoped unit tests and a [fully automated build pipeline](http://www.continuousimprover.com/2015/03/bringing-power-of-powershell-to-your.html).
+Also, the code quality itself needs some [Object Calisthenics](https://www.continuousimprover.com/2015/10/9-simple-practices-for-writing-better.html) love as well as some sprinkles of my [Coding Guidelines](http://csharpcodingguidelines.com).
+And finally, you can't ship a library without at least a decent amount of properly scoped unit tests and a [fully automated build pipeline](https://www.continuousimprover.com/2015/03/bringing-power-of-powershell-to-your.html).

 ## So how does it work
 As I mentioned before, I highly recommend the original article if you want to understand some of the design decisions, but let me share some of the inner workings right now.
 The `FluidCache` class is the centerpiece of the solution.
 It's more of a factory for other objects than a cache per see.
 Instead, all items in the cache are owned by the `LifeSpanManager`.
 Its responsibility is to track when item has been 'touched' and use that to calculate when it is eligible for garbage collection while accounting for the provided minimum age.